Around AD 1000 the royal seat in Lejre had lost its political power to the Jelling Dynasty, which founded a new royal centre at of Roskilde.

 Natural disasters in the Middle Ages were met with resilience in a number of different ways: migration, rebuilding, re-settlements.

-Severe deterioration of living conditions in Scandinavia in the years AD 536 - 50 was caused by two volcanic explosions following upon each other.
+Severe deterioration of living conditions in Scandinavia in the years’ AD 536 - 50 was caused by two volcanic explosions following each other

 What impact did climate have on Medieval History?
 A new crop of studies help to explore the details of the linkage between migrations, wars and much more.
 Get the overview here